sedhossein/clean-code-with-clear-coder/README.md

 - in some days and situations your group (or team or  company or ...) have a acute face, its your duty to help them and mabe need to spend more time on your working each day, its OK, but just for [for axample] a few day or maximum 2 week every 3 maounth note every week ! dont complicate this part to supra notes ;)

+- good music in your tierd time can help you to get better ,  but not always and in all times.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna